pkdindustries/soulshack/README.md

 Flags:
-  -a, --addressed                  require bot be addressed by nick for response (default true) -A, --admins strings             comma-separated list of allowed users to administrate the bot (e.g., user1,user2,user3) -t, --apitimeout duration        timeout for each completion request (default 5m0s) -c, --channel string             irc channel to join -C, --chunkdelay duration        after this delay, bot will look to split the incoming buffer on sentence boundaries (default 15s)
+  -a, --addressed                  require bot be addressed by nick for response (default true) -A, --admins strings             comma-separated list of allowed hostmasks (e.g. alex!~alex@localhost, josh!~josh@localhost).
+  -t, --apitimeout duration        timeout for each completion request (default 5m0s) -c, --channel string             irc channel to join -C, --chunkdelay duration        after this delay, bot will look to split the incoming buffer on sentence boundaries (default 15s)